-click this link here now I have been practising minimalism for about three years now BUT if you came to my house you wouldn’t assume I was a minimalist.
+I have been practising minimalism for about five years now BUT if you came to my house you wouldn’t assume I was a minimalist.

 My kitchen is full of craft supplies and appliances…. and I have a jar-hoarding problem that my husband makes fun of UNTIL he needs all the jars for his screw and nail collection.